 - Employers now able to file Form I-129 for Canadians Outside the United States – New Filing Option on behalf of Canadian TN Nonimmigrants – Sep.
 28, 2012

-- Mexicans wishing to enter as a TN no longer need an approved petition, but can apply directly at the embassy or consulate abroad. – DOS Final Rule Removing NAFTA Petition Requirement for Mexican Citizens – Feb.
+- Mexicans wishing to enter as TN no longer need an approved petition but can apply directly at the embassy or consulate abroad. – DOS Final Rule Removing NAFTA Petition Requirement for Mexican Citizens – Feb.
 10, 2014

 - TN Visa Application Checklist – CBP – NAFTA – TN Visa Eligibility Checklist